 Know your Bison

-I. Utilizing the bison.
+1. Utilizing the bison.

-1. Drink blood at the kill site.
+1. Blood consumed at the kill site.

 2. Intestine stored against starvation.